 - When beginning the FAFSA, the best practice is to select the IRS Data Retrieval Tool (DRT).
 This will automatically populate many of the FAFSA’s questions directly from the federal tax returns, making completion much simpler.
 Under recent Department of Education guidelines, these populated fields are shielded from the filer, though the financial aid offices will be able to view the numbers.
 If the DRT is not selected, financial aid offices will most likely request further verification from the filer that the numbers they have entered actually agree with their tax returns.

 - In certain circumstances, a filer will be ineligible to select the DRT.
-Here are the rules.

 - In cases of separation, divorce, and non-traditional families, it may be unclear who should be listed as the parent on the FAFSA.
-Here are the rules.

 - Many colleges will ask on the college application if your child expects to apply for need-based aid.
 It is important that the answer be accurate and truthful.
 If your child selects “no” and the college receives the FAFSA (and CSS Profile), one of three things may happen: 1) the college contacts your child to clarify whether or not they’re actually applying for need-based aid, inconveniencing an already overworked financial aid office; 2) the college doesn’t contact your child and processes the forms assuming he/she is applying for need-based aid; 3) the college doesn’t contact your child and assumes he/sh is not applying for need-based aid.
 Your child would still be eligible for federal aid (typically student loans and Pell Grants), but may be ineligible for institutional grants, typically the largest source of need-based aid.
 So it’s best to answer this question accurately the first time and not play games.